Roasted Radicchio Wedge Salad

 This Roasted Radicchio Wedge Salad is a new take on a classic restaurant dish.
-Radicchio is roasted until just tender, then topped with a balsamic vinegar reduction, walnuts, blue cheese and parsley.
+Radicchio is roasted until just tender, then topped with balsamic glaze, walnuts, blue cheese and parsley.

 I am not the type of person that goes to the grocery store without a plan (especially now).
 I have a buttoned up, triple-checked-for-accuracy grocery list divided into separate “work” and “personal” columns, in order of where each item is located in the store.